bpcreech/blog/content/post/mini-racer-v0.11.1.md

 So, to start off, for `async` code to work correctly in PyMiniRacer (and also, to run code off the Python thread, thus enabling `KeyboardInterrupt` of PyMiniRacer JS code), we need V8 to execute code _continually_, e.g., to process delayed callbacks from `setTimeout`.
-In other words, if want to be able to use `setTimeout` to schedule work for `N` seconds from now, and have it actually, you know, _run_ that delayed work, we need to convince V8 to actually run, continually, until explicitly shut down.
+In other words, if we want to be able to use `setTimeout` to schedule work for `N` seconds from now, and have it actually, you know, _run_ that delayed work, we need to convince V8 to actually run, continually, until explicitly shut down.